Hud (1963 film): Plot

 After learning from Lonnie that Hud is trying to have him declared incompetent and seize the ranch, Homer confronts a drunken Hud.
 Homer asserts he will lose.
 He admits that he made mistakes raising Hud, and was too hard on him.
 When Hud accuses him of having a "shape up or ship out" policy, Homer wonders aloud how a man like Hud can be his son and storms off to his room.
 Hud, drunk and angry, goes to Alma's room and attempts to rape her before Lonnie comes to her aid.

-When the Bannon's herd tests positive for foot-and-mouth, the veterinarian orders it to be destroyed and buried on the ranch under state supervision to keep the disease from spreading.
+When the Bannons' herd tests positive for foot-and-mouth, the veterinarian orders it to be destroyed and buried on the ranch under state supervision to keep the disease from spreading.
 Hud suggests selling some leases to drill for untapped oil on their land to keep the ranch profitable, but Homer refuses, stating he only has pride in what he earns through hard work with his own hands.

 After the cattle have been killed, the state veterinarian and his assistant drive up to the ranch and notice that two Longhorns are still alive, a single pair of a dying breed Homer keeps for sentimental reasons.
 The assistant gets his rifle, with the intention of killing them.
 Homer stops him and tells him he will take care of it himself.
 The assistant curtly expresses doubts Homer will be able to go through with it.
 Hud soundly defends his father's word, snapping, "He just said he would."

 Having had her fill of drama, Alma decides to leave the ranch.
 After Lonnie drops her off at the bus stop, Hud sees her waiting.
 He apologizes for his drunken behavior, but not for his attraction to her, saying he would remember her as "the one who got away".
 Driving back to the ranch Lonnie finds his grandfather lying on the side of the road, having fallen from his horse while surveying the ranch.
 Hud drives up, but despite their efforts Homer dies.

 Lonnie is disgusted by Hud's treatment of Homer and Alma and pulls stakes after his grandfather's funeral, uncertain if he will ever return.
 After Lonnie tells his uncle to put his half of their inheritance in the bank, Hud replies that Lonnie now sees him as Homer did.
 As Lonnie walks away, Hud, now alone, retreats into the family house.